Celeo/staff_up_bot/README.md

 # staff_up_bot

-Discord bot to alert when VATSIM airports have traffic but no controllers

 [![CI](https://github.com/Celeo/staff_up_bot/workflows/CI/badge.svg?branch=master)](https://github.com/Celeo/staff_up_bot/actions?query=workflow%3ACI)
 [![License](https://img.shields.io/badge/License-MIT-green)](LICENSE)
 [![Runtime](https://img.shields.io/badge/runtime-Deno-orange)](https://deno.land/)

-A Discord bot.
+Discord bot to alert when VATSIM airports have traffic but no controllers.

+When running, the bot will check pilot positions every 2 minutes and for each configured entry, count the number of pilots within 5 nm of each airport.
+If the number of pilots within that distance is greater than the threshold, and the airport isn't being covered by an online controller matching the list, then a simple text message is sent to the Discord channel, specifying the airport, the number of pilots nearby, and the threshold.

 ## Installing

+### From binary

+Get a binary from the [repo](https://github.com/Celeo/staff_up_bot/releases).

+### From Source

 1. Install [Deno](https://deno.land)
 1. Install [just](https://github.com/casey/just)
 1. Clone the repo
+1. Build with `just compile`

 ## Using

 1. Copy the `config.example.json` file to `config.json` and populate
-1. Run with `just run`
+1. Run the binary

 ## Configuration